+It may be that the general perception of the benefits of this form of diversity of address distribution far outweigh the concerns here, in which case the appropriate option may be to encourage this proposal to move forward.

+Disagree:

-- Agree: It may be that the general perception of the benefits of this form of diversity of address distribution far outweigh the concerns here, in which case the appropriate option may be to encourage this proposal to move forward. - Disagree: On the other hand, it may be that the general perception of the risks associated with this proposal are at such a level that the proposal, if implemented in any form, would unleash an irrevocable set of actions that would threaten the future viability of adoption of the IPv6 global network.
-In such a case it would be responsible to disagree strongly with the proposal and highlight the basis upon which such disagreement is based. - Discuss: Another option is to "discuss".
-If there is a perception of some degree of validity in the set of assumptions relating to attributes of addresses, and in the related proposition that national interests are an integral component of this environment, then further discussion would be an appropriate course of action.
-In such a scenario there may be value in an exploration of mechanisms that could accommodate the underlying perspectives and mitigate, or even eliminate, the set of concerns associated with the current ITU-T proposal.
+On the other hand, it may be that the general perception of the risks associated with this proposal are at such a level that the proposal, if implemented in any form, would unleash an irrevocable set of actions that would threaten the future viability of adoption of the IPv6 global network.
+In such a case it would be responsible to disagree strongly with the proposal and highlight the basis upon which such disagreement is based.

+Discuss:

+Another option is to 'discuss'.
+If there is a perception of validity in the set of assumptions relating to attributes of addresses, and in the related proposition that national interests are an integral component of this environment, then further discussion would be necessary.
+In such a scenario there may be value in an exploration of mechanisms that could accommodate the underlying perspectives and mitigate, or even eliminate, the current collection of concerns associated with the current ITU-T proposal.

-Much time, effort, money and hope has been invested in the World Summit on the Information Society over the past several years.
-It is reasonable to predict that there will be a number of resolutions passed at this summit, and little doubt that some of these resolutions will take stances that are at some variance with the current structure.
-Whether we will be capable of achieving a wise and sustaining balance between these public sector interests and the strictures of common constraint that enable cost effective technology to be deployed efficiently in a public utility mode is just one of those areas where we will probably need to wait to find out.
+Much time, effort, money and hope has been invested in the World Summit on the Information Society over the past several years, and there is little doubt that there will be resolutions and that some of these resolutions will take stances that are at some variance with the current structure.
+Whether we will be capable of achieving a wise balance between these public sector interests and the strictures of what enables cost effective technology to work is just one of those areas where we will need to wait to find out.